w3f/polkadot-wiki/docs/kusama-ledger.md

 ```

 Next, you must make sure your Ledger device is plugged in and unlocked and you're using the latest
-firmware (1.6.1 at the time of writing).
-If everything is prepared, then type
+firmware.
+If everything is prepared, then type `./install_app.sh load` and accept the prompts on
-`./install_app.sh load` and accept the prompts on your Ledger device to install the application.
+your Ledger device to install the application.

 First it will prompt you to allow an unsafe manager - confirm this by switching the screen to the
 allow screen and pressing the corresponding buttons.